spinnaker/kork/kork-artifacts/src/main/java/com/netflix/spinnaker/kork/artifacts/README.md

 # Artifact Storage

-Artifact Storage is a feature that allows for embedded aritfacts to be persisted to some storage, eg the S3ArtifactStore.
+Artifact Storage is a feature that allows for embedded artifacts to be persisted to some storage, eg the S3ArtifactStore.
 Spinnaker keeps a history, which is called the pipeline context, that contains everything that an execution had done.
-Pipeline contexts can be very large, especially with complicated pipeines, and size can be further increased when users have large artifacts.
+Pipeline contexts can be very large, especially with complicated pipelines, and size can be further increased when users have large artifacts.
 Spinnaker will duplicate these artifacts whenever any stage uses any of those artifacts.
-Using an artifact store reduces this overhead by providing a reference link of, `ref://<spinnaker-application/<content-hash>`.
+Using an artifact store reduces this overhead by providing a reference link of, `ref://<spinnaker-application>/<content-hash>`.
 This reduces the context size tremendously, but will vary depending on the size of the pipeline, as well as how that artifact is used, but we've seen improvements of 80% for some pipelines.